GouthamChandrappa/RAG_AGENTIC_CHATBOT/README.md

 # Agentic RAG Chatbot

-This repository contains an implementation of an agentic Retrieval-Augmented Generation (RAG) chatbot using CrewAI for agent orchestration, Chonkie for semantic document chunking, and DeepEval for evaluatio
+This repository contains an implementation of an agentic Retrieval-Augmented Generation (RAG) chatbot using CrewAI for agent orchestration, Chonkie for semantic document chunking, and DeepEval for LLM response evaluation.

 [qaai.webm](https://github.com/user-attachments/assets/520fe4e7-3a86-44f9-be36-b8361d047a0a)